dposse/bballSlackbotUpgraded/README.md

 Improve the role/policy on the individual lambdas.
 Policies -> PolicyDocument -> Statement -> Resource is currently set to "\*" (all).
 I tried restricting the resources here previously but somehow removed logging permissions from the runBot handler.

 The dependency injection in `handler.ts` lines 8 and 18 could be moved outside of `handler.ts`.

+#### workspaces/slack-api

+`package.json` scripts use `rm -rf` which could be a problem for windows users.
+Can be replaced with rimraf.
+Also the `build:watch` script uses `yarn build`, but of course you could be using npm.

 ---